 - OR, a signed electronic waiver for those opting not to have this vaccine (see important information regarding Meningitis within waiver)

-The tutorial below will provide you with detailed instructions for how to submit your immunization records and health information.
+The tutorial below will provide you with detailed instructions for how to submit your Student Health immunization records to Complio, a secure medical records system.
 Submissions must be accompanied by supporting documentation from your doctor’s office or your prior academic institution.
 All submissions will be reviewed by SHAC staff.